 I also setup a user research function and strategy, completed a number of UX research initiatives, coded a connector to a major POS-Fintech cloud platform to open Zip up to everyday spend in food, restaurants and cafes, and utilized my biz dev skills (and relationships) to open doors for the business in to a number of industries.

-In ~June 2019 I moved across to the Pocketbook team as a Senior Business Analyst and elicited and analysed requirements for the Pocketbook Rewards project.
+In ~June 2019 I moved across to the Pocketbook team as a Delivery Manager / Lead Business Analyst and elicited and analysed requirements for the Pocketbook Rewards project.

 In ~September 2019, the Product Manager for Pocketbook left, and I took on his responsibilities, whilst continuing to write requirements for Pocketbook.
 These responsibilities included user research (online surveys, interviews, etc), analysing analytics and providing deliverables to management, defining the day to day roadmap and leading the engineering team.